jameskabbes/HackIllinois2025/README.md

 ## Submission Criteria

-To be considered for awards, submissions must contain:
+To be considered for awards, do the following:

-- Devpost writeup
+- Submit a Devpost writeup, containing the following:
-  - Codebase
   - Problem description
   - Solution explanation
+  - Link to Codebase
-  - Video of the vehicle working
+  - Link to video of the vehicle working
-- A functioning vehicle during a 5-minute live demo on Sunday, March 2nd
+- Give a 5-minute live demo to judges on Sunday, March 2nd

 ## Scoring Criteria